wilsonkl/SfM_Init/README.md

 a system for computing pairwise models or with a bundle adjustor.

-SfM Init uses the excellent Rotations Graph Averaging package by Chatterjee and Govindu [2].
+SfM Init uses the excellent Rotations Graph Averaging package by Chatterjee and Govindu [2] (see below for link).
 This is available from their project webpage.
 SfM Init only provides wrappers to call this code.

 Conditions of Use
 -----------------